Obarun/66/doc/66-deeper.md

 ## %%system_dir%%

-This directory is specified at compile time by using the `--with-system-dir=` option to `./configure`.
+This directory is specified at compile time by using the `-D system-dir=` option to `meson setup`.

 This directory stores trees and services configuration files.
 You should see this following structure